 - Aspiration pneumonia

-It is not always easy for pet owners to spot an oronasal fistula which can be hidden behind existing teeth.
+It is not always easy for pet owners to spot an oronasal fistula that can be hidden behind existing teeth.
 It is not uncommon for a cat with chronic rhinitis to be prescribed antibiotics, which clear the condition until the treatment ends and symptoms return.

 The veterinarian will perform a physical examination of the cat and obtain a medical history from you, including symptoms and recent dental extractions or traumas.